luigi311/Blog/content/librem-5/index.md

 - Measured from 100% battery to device shutdown
 - Without android unless specified
 - With sim unless specified
+- Without sim is with modem switch disabled
 - With Wifi enabled
 - Video playback is 720p 30 fps no audio
 - Charge time tested on pinepower v1 desktop